Martini0603/Intro_to_Data_Science/README.md

-# MATSE297_Lecture_8
+# Intro Data Science
-Modules
+- Simple notes about introduction to data science with using Python

-- The review about modules
+-